- Played by: Aliyah Royale

 - Break the Cutie: As a direct result of Harrison's death.

-- Calling the Old Man Out: Willing to do this to both Daniel and Tia when necessary.
+- Calling the Old Man Out: She's willing to do this to both Daniel and Tia when necessary.

 - Happily Adopted: Played with.
 She was, and she still loves her dads very much, but she feels the need to know her black birth mother.

 - Soapbox Sadie: A positive and thoroughly justified version about racism.